coder/code-server/docs/npm.md

 Occasionally, you may run into issues with Node.js.

-If you install code-server using `yarn` or `npm`, and you upgrade your Node.js version, you may need to reinstall code-server to recompile native modules.
+If you install code-server using `npm`, and you upgrade your Node.js version, you may need to reinstall code-server to recompile native modules.
 Sometimes, you can get around this by navigating into code-server's `lib/vscode` directory and running `npm rebuild` to recompile the modules.